Math at Sonoma State

 According to the American Statistical Association, the demand for statisticians in the workforce is dramatically increasing.
 Statisticians find employment in a variety of fields.
 Biomedical, pharmaceutical, engineering and marketing companies, and government agencies seek employees with statistical skills to analyze large data sets.
 Many students find lucrative jobs as SAS programmers.
 In addition, statistics students with an interest in finance or economics will be interested in pursuing a career as an actuary.

-The Department of Mathematics and Statistics has recently designed two new degrees to prepare students for these great careers.
-Beginning Fall 2008, students are able to pursue a B.S. in Statistics or a B.A in Applied Statistics.
+The Department of Mathematics and Statistics offers two degrees to prepare students for these great careers.
+Students are able to pursue a B.S. in Statistics or a B.A in Applied Statistics.
 The B.S. is perfect preparation for a career as a professional statistician, while the B.A. is designed to be one half of a double major, paired with another discipline which is highly statistical: Biology, Economics, Psychology, Sociology, to name a few.